minrag/minRAG/README.md

 ## Development Environment
-minrag uses ```https://github.com/wangfenjin/simple``` as the FTS5 full-text search extension.
+MinRAG uses ```https://github.com/wangfenjin/simple``` as the FTS5 full-text search extension.
 The compiled libsimple file is placed in the ```minragdatadir/extensions``` directory.
-If minrag fails to start and reports an error connecting to the database, please check if the libsimple file is correct.
+If MinRAG fails to start and reports an error connecting to the database, please check if the libsimple file is correct.
 If you need to recompile libsimple, please refer to https://github.com/wangfenjin/simple.

 The default port is 738, and the backend management address is http://127.0.0.1:738/admin/login.
 First, unzip ```minragdatadir/dict.zip```.